This Week's Finds in Mathematical Physics (51-100): September 23, 1995

 The arrow points to the shorter root; for \(\mathrm{B}_n\) all the roots except the last one are \(\sqrt{2}\) times as long as the last one, while for \(\mathrm{C}_n\) all the roots except the last one are \(1/\sqrt{2}\) as long.
 (In fact, the lattices corresponding to \(\mathrm{B}_n\) and \(\mathrm{C}_n\) are ``dual'', in the hopefully obvious sense.)
-The only reason why we require \(n > 2\) for \(\mathrm{C}_n\) is that \(B_2\) is basically the same as \(C_2\)!
+The only reason why we require \(n > 2\) for \(\mathrm{C}_n\) is that \(\mathrm{C}_2\) is basically the same as \(\mathrm{B}_2\)!

-Now last Week, I also sketched how the Lie algebras of the compact simple Lie groups were \emph{also} classified by the same Dynkin diagrams of types A, B, C, D, E, F, and G. These were real Lie algebras; we can also switch viewpoint and work with complex Lie algebras if we like, in which case we simply say we're studying the complex simple Lie algebras, as opposed to their ``compact real forms''.
+Now last Week, I also sketched how the Lie algebras of the compact simple Lie groups were \emph{also} classified by the same Dynkin diagrams of types \(\mathrm{A}, \mathrm{B}, \mathrm{C}, \mathrm{D}, \mathrm{E}, \mathrm{F},\) and \(\mathrm{G}\).
+These were real Lie algebras; we can also switch viewpoint and work with complex Lie algebras if we like, in which case we simply say we're studying the complex simple Lie algebras, as opposed to their ``compact real forms''.

 Unfortunately, I didn't say much about what these Lie algebras actually are!
 Basically, they go like this:

 \(\mathrm{A}_n\) --- The Lie algebra \(\mathrm{A}_n\) is just \(\mathfrak{sl}_{n+1}(\mathbb{C})\), the \((n+1) \times (n+1)\) complex matrices with vanishing trace, which form a Lie algebra with the usual bracket \([x,y] = xy -yx\).
 The compact real form of \(\mathfrak{sl}_n(\mathbb{C})\) is \(\mathfrak{su}_n\), and the corresponding compact Lie group is \(\mathrm{SU}(n)\), the \(n\times n\) unitary matrices with determinant \(1\).
 The symmetry group of the electroweak force is \(\mathrm{U}(1) \times \mathrm{SU}(2)\), where \(\mathrm{U}(1)\) is the \(1 \times 1\) unitary matrices.
 The symmetry group of the strong force is \(\mathrm{SU}(3)\).
 The study of \(\mathrm{A}_n\) is thus a big deal in particle physics.
 People have also considered ``grand unified theories'' with symmetry groups like \(\mathrm{SU}(5)\).